Maintaining security controls monitoring in uncertain times

 April 23, 2020

-The last month has seen a fundamental change in workforce demographics.
+The last month has seen a fundamental change in workforce demographics, which means that maintaining security controls is also subject to change.

 With millions of employees now working from home, ‘shelter in place’ and ‘social distancing’ orders become the norm across the globe.
 Like most parts of the business, security teams had little to no warning about this step-change.
 So being able to support this ‘new normal’, as well as dealing with the evolving threat landscape, is a huge challenge.
 Now more than ever they need to walk a very fine line in order to balance the business’ needs to stay afloat in challenging financial circumstances, whilst also being able to withstand both ‘typical’ and emerging threats.